-While commercial trucking accidents will likely always be a part of a fast-paced modern society, as Maryland automobile and trucking accident attorneys, the legal team at Lebowitz & Mzhen, LLC, believes that those commercial drivers who cause serious injury accidents due to their thoughtlessness, lack of care, or outright negligence should be held accountable for their actions.
+While commercial trucking accidents will likely always be a part of a fast-paced modern society, as Maryland automobile and trucking accident attorneys, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, believes that those commercial drivers who cause serious injury accidents due to their thoughtlessness, lack of care, or outright negligence should be held accountable for their actions.
 Every year in this country, thousands of innocent people are killed or injured as result of commercial vehicle wrecks.

 Incidents involving large commercial vehicles -- such as 18-wheeled tractor-trailers, flatbeds trucks, heavy construction vehicles, box-type delivery trucks, auto carriers and tanker trucks -- are bad enough when they are not tied to negligence.
 But when a serious injury-related crash or fatal accident is caused by a poorly trained or reckless driver, the pain and suffering of the victim and his or her family can be a terrible burden.
 Lump this together with the expensive medical treatment and hospital costs needed to help the injured victims and the desire for just compensation on the part of the victims is only natural.